AdobeDocs/analytics.en/help/landing/an-releases.md

 title: Adobe Analytics - feature release strategy
 ---

-# Adobe Analytics - feature release strategy
+# Adobe Analytics feature releases

 Historically, Adobe Analytics feature releases followed a fixed monthly schedule.
-Beginning in April, 2020, Adobe Analytics is moving to a continuous delivery model which allows for a more scalable, phased approach to feature deployment.
+Beginning in April, 2020, Adobe Analytics moved to a continuous delivery model which allows for a more scalable, phased approach to feature deployment.

 ## Release strategy

 [!UICONTROL Analysis Workspace] uses feature flags (also known as "toggles") to control the visibility of new features, allowing for controlled scale testing prior to full release.
 This release strategy includes the following phases:

-* **Release to Production (RTP)**: Code is released to production, with feature visibility turned off in Analysis Workspace. **Note**: At this time, the feature may be available in the 2.0 Analytics API.
+* **Release to Production (RTP)**: Code is released to production, with feature visibility turned off in Analysis Workspace. **Note**: At RTP, the feature may be available in the 2.0 Analytics API.

 * **Limited Testing**: A phased release begins with testing by internal Adobe users.
 The release is then scaled from 0% to 100% availability over the course of a couple months.
 Phased rollout happens at the Experience Cloud Organization level, so all entitled users in an organization receive the same experience.